mtglimited/mtglimited/README.md

 yarn start
 ```

-To run the firebase functinos locally, open another terminal tab and run
+To run the firebase functions locally, open another terminal tab and run
 ```
 cd functions
 firebase serve --only functions